Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Mathematical model

-converges in distribution to a vector of independent and identically distributed (i.i.d.) $\exp(1)$ random variables.
+where $\epsilon_{j}$ is a $\log(\text{Exp}(1))$ random variable.
+Recall that a random variable $Y$ is said to have distribution $\text{Exp}(1)$ if it has cumulative density function $\mathbb{P}(Y \leq y) = 1 - e^{-y}$.
+With this definition, the representation (\ref{eq:log_periodigram}) assumes each noise variable $\epsilon_{j}$ (noise in the log periodogram) is an independent and identically distributed (i.i.d.) whose distribution is identical to $\log(Y)$.
+This model is justified by the following result: for a wide class of theoretical models, Theorem 10.3.2 of \cite{Brockwell1991} proves that the vector of quotients

+converges in distribution to a vector of i.i.d. $\text{Exp}(1)$ random variables.
+We reiterate that this theorem applies to the noise variables in the log periodogram, not the original time series.
+In particular, we make use of no parametric assumptions regarding the underlying process or noise of the original time series (time domain), and only of the log periodogram (frequency domain) as specified by (\ref{eq:log_periodigram}).

 For our applications, we assume the quotient $\frac{I}{f}$ is approximately exponentially distributed with mean $1$.
 This is a simpler representation of the second moment of the distribution, reducing the problem of covariance estimation to a simpler problem of mean estimation.
 Note the periodogram oscillates around the true spectral density, so there is a delicate balance between inferring the spectrum of a process and excessive smoothing, leading to negligible inference.
+We remark that unlike most statistical models, this does not assume Gaussian noise; in fact, by the aforementioned theoretical results, we assume exponentially distributed random noise instead.